 Your Behind-the-Lens Marketing Guide

 Are you trying to make a living as a photographer in today’s radically-changed industry?

 Do you want to shoot assignments that inspire you for prices that won’t put you out of business?
 Are you wondering what you need to do in order to stay alive in this new era of declining assignments and declining prices?

 Does this sound like you?

-You began your career at least 10 years ago; you moved from shooting all film to now shooting digital; you’ve begun to get proficient in PhotoShop; you realize you need to have a good web site; and you feel increasingly overwhelmed by how many other non-photography business skills you seem to need in order to keep up.
+You realize you need to have a good web site and other online promotional strategies but you feel increasingly overwhelmed by how many other non-photography business skills you seem to need in order to keep up.

 Are you wondering how to prioritize all of the areas you know you need to learn but don’t know which things are going to get you “the biggest bang for your promotional buck?”